No student of, or enthusiast for, Oscar Wilde and his worlds should neglect the following:

 - The class project website for Oscar Wilde and the French Decadents, a traditional humanities seminar in Comparative Literature and French taught by Petra Dierkes-Thrun at Stanford University (Fall 2012).

 - BBC wireless discussion, 6th December 2001.
 Melvin Bragg leads Neil Sammels, Regenia Gagnier and Valentine Cunningham.
+October 2017: this is apparently no longer available.

 - A Dutch site devoted to fin de siècle studies.